-The idea of moving to Hawaii is really tempting.
+The idea of moving to Hawaii from mainland states is really tempting for Americans.
 Hawaii is a place that almost everyone dreams of visiting at least once in their lifetime.
 People get to Hawaii and then start to dream about relocating to make their home on one of the islands.
 When we lived on Kauai, the conversation with visitors often turned to how to move to Hawaii from the mainland.
 Who wouldn’t want to spend every waking moment of their day on a warm, sunny beach?
-However, some recent transplants often end up fleeing paradise for the mainland after a year or two.
+However, some recent transplants often end up fleeing paradise and leaving Hawaii for mainland relocation after a year or two.
 How come moving to mainland from Hawaii happens so frequently and so soon?

 As with any big move, relocating to Hawaii to make it your permanent home requires an adjustment.
 The reality of moving to Hawaii isn’t just trading the mainland for Honolulu, or Oahu (the most populated island).
 In fact, out of the many resources available for those considering a move, we’d say the vast majority only concentrate on what Oahu has to offer.
 What a shame!
 Hawaii is much, much more.

 Regardless, you’re transporting yourself to a little speck in the middle of a vast blue ocean.
 If you choose Kauai, the Big Island, Maui or Molokai, there are going to be fewer similarities – perhaps no movie theatres or franchise restaurants within convenient access.
 No freeways, and maybe just one highway with slower speed limits.
 It’s hard for mainlanders to shed their ways while on vacation, but you’re considering a longer term.
 So, while there are so many positive advantages, you’ll make a better adjustment if you let go of a few things.
 These won’t be just your belongings from the mainland (which is an entirely different post), but aspects of mainland mentality that you may not even realize.